-- To examine passages at the 2500-word vocabulary level - To interpret and apply new words and improve vocabulary knowledge through the use of context clues and word parts - To identify word connotation and literal and figurative meanings - To recognize synonyms, suffixes, prefixes, and idiomatic expressions - To demonstrate knowledge of rapid reading skills such as prediction, skimming, and scanning - To assess comprehension by recall, inference, and paraphrasing - To use the KWL method and 3-2-1 strategy to review and get the most out of a text - To identify poetic devices, sequential order in a text, and basic elements of a story - To identify different text and speech rhetorical modes - To compare and contrast two texts discussing the same topic with different perspectives - To effectively use an all-English dictionary and manage contextual clues for vocabulary words with multiple definitions - To formulate, discuss, and defend personal opinions generated from samples of writing

-This course is designed for intermediate learners of ESL.
-It provides continued instruction on recognizing and pronouncing individual sounds and intonation.
-In this course, students will practice and improve their conversation skills and engage in role play and informal debates.
-Focus will be placed on the verbal and non-verbal cues of active listening and speaking.
+- To examine passages at the 2500-word vocabulary level - To interpret and apply new words and improve vocabulary knowledge through the use of context clues and word parts - To identify word connotation and literal and figurative meanings - To recognize synonyms, suffixes, prefixes, and idiomatic expressions - To demonstrate knowledge of rapid reading skills such as prediction, skimming, and scanning - To assess comprehension by recall, inference, and paraphrasing - To use the KWL method and 3-2-1 strategy to review and get the most out of a text - To identify poetic devices, sequential order in a text, and basic elements of a story - To identify different text and speech rhetorical modes - To compare and contrast two texts discussing the same topic with different perspectives - To effectively use an all-English dictionary and manage contextual clues for vocabulary words with multiple definitions - To formulate, discuss, and defend personal opinions generated from samples of writing practice and improve their conversation skills and engage in role play and informal debates.
+Focus will be placed on the verbal and nonverbal cues of active listening and speaking.
 The learner develops academic literacy skills through text, video clips, and audio.
 The learner will develop effective note-taking strategies while listening to lectures from a variety of disciplines.
 In addition, the student develops vital presentation skills for individual and group presentations; these skills will directly translate to the collegiate classroom.